-Prince Siegfried is unhappy in his new role as regent.
-His mother and tutor want him to marry a woman he does not love.
-Siegfried escapes into a world of fantasy and falls head over heels in love with a beautiful swan; a symbol of the freedom and romantic love he so desperately yearns for.
-What he does not know is that the swan is in fact an enchanted princess by the name of Odette.
+Prince Siegfried struggles in his new role as regent.
+His mother and teacher want him to marry a woman he does not love.
+Siegfried escapes into a fantasy world and falls head over heels in love with a beautiful swan; a symbol of the freedom and love he craves.
+The prince does not know that the swan is in fact an enchanted princess by the name of Odette.

 Royal Swedish Ballet & Royal Swedish Orchestra